Puppy Proof Your Home to Set Them Up for Success.

 Introduce your puppy to all the things in the room.
 When he finds something inappropriate, distract him with an upbeat tone of voice (“puppy, puppy, puppy!”), provide an appropriate toy and then reward the puppy with a piece of kibble and praise.
 This new puppy is like a two-year-old child—he will investigate everything and has a very short attention span.
 Temporarily put up or remove anything that could be dangerous to him.
 Trying to prevent inappropriate behavior is much easier than trying to correct problem behavior once it has become a habit.

 Slowly introduce the puppy to each room in the house over the next few days or weeks.
-Remember to distract him from inappropriate activity, and reward and praise for good behavior.
+Remember to distract her from inappropriate activity, and reward and praise her for bad behavior.
 Never leave the puppy loose and unattended for at least the first month or two.

 Introducing other animals

 If you have other animals in your home, introduce them to the new puppy one at a time in a controlled setting.
 Keep the puppy in his crate or behind a gate while you introduce your pets.
 Once the excitement has settled down and you have an idea how they will react, let each animal individually greet the puppy.
 Don’t expect your pets to immediately adore the puppy-like you do; it will take time for them to adjust.
 Your current dog or cat may need to “tell the puppy his place” in the household a few times before life settles down and they can be trusted alone together.

 Providing a rich social environment for the puppy is an important responsibility.
 He needs to experience and be comfortable in a wide variety of situations and environments to develop into a sound, stable dog.

 USA Purebred Labs makes every effort to breed dogs with good temperaments for both assistance dogs and pets.
 You are an important part of guiding the puppy through various familiarization experiences to make him a stable, well-rounded pet.